-CONVENING THE MEETINGS Both a scheme of arrangement and a restructuring plan are formally commenced by an application to court seeking a court order that the company should convene the relevant meetings of creditors and/or shareholders.
+A restructuring plan is formally commenced by an application to court seeking a court order that the company should convene the relevant meetings of creditors and/or shareholders.
 The initial court hearing to consider this application is referred to as the "convening hearing".

-The two primary purposes of the convening hearing are for the court to establish whether it has jurisdiction (including, in relation to a restructuring plan, whether the entry condition that the company must currently be in or likely to suffer from financial difficulties is met) in relation to the proposed scheme of arrangement or restructuring plan and, if such jurisdiction is established, to determine the constitution of classes of creditors and/or members and therefore how many creditor or member meetings ought to be convened.
-The test for establishing jurisdiction for a scheme of arrangement and a restructuring plan is whether there is a "sufficient connection" between the company proposing the scheme or plan and England and Wales.
-Such sufficient connection may be established in a variety of ways, for instance by the company having assets in England and Wales or an establishment, place of business or its centre of main interests in England and Wales, but it can also be founded on the basis that any obligations to be compromised by the scheme of arrangement or restructuring plan are governed by English law or that under the relevant contractual arrangements the parties have submitted to the jurisdiction of the courts of England and Wales.
-Where assets are located in foreign jurisdictions or scheme or plan companies are incorporated outside of England and Wales, in addition to establishing sufficient connection, the court will also require evidence that the scheme or plan is likely to be of some effect (ie it would be recognised by the courts) in those jurisdictions and, for this purpose, opinions are usually submitted from legal experts in those jurisdictions.
+The two primary purposes of the convening hearing are for the court to establish whether it has jurisdiction (including whether the entry condition that the company must currently be in or likely to suffer from financial difficulties is met) in relation to the proposed restructuring plan and, if such jurisdiction is established, to determine the constitution of classes of creditors and/or members and therefore how many creditor or member meetings ought to be convened.

+The test for establishing jurisdiction for a restructuring plan is whether there is a "sufficient connection" between the company proposing the plan and England and Wales.
+Such sufficient connection may be established in a variety of ways, for instance by the company having assets in England and Wales or an establishment, place of business or its centre of main interests in England and Wales, but it can also be founded on the basis that any obligations to be compromised by the restructuring plan are governed by English law or that under the relevant contractual arrangements the parties have submitted to the jurisdiction of the courts of England and Wales.
+Where assets and/or key creditors are located in foreign jurisdictions, or plan companies are incorporated outside of England and Wales, in addition to establishing sufficient connection the court will also require evidence that the plan is likely to be of some effect (ie it would be recognised by the courts) in those jurisdictions and, for this purpose, opinions are usually submitted from legal experts in those jurisdictions.